Koos Van Den Akker: The Bill Cosby Sweaters

-Bill Cosby wore Van Den Akker's wild collaged sweaters on television, further promoting the designer's reputation with the rich and famous.
-Soon after Cosby was seen sporting Koos' vibrant sweaters, notables such as Erik Estrada, Chuck Norris and Richard Simmons donned them.

 Josephine Premice, a singer in the 1980s and a good friend of Koos's, asked him to make a sweater as present for Bill Cosby.

-She took it to the set of The Cosby Show where Bill immediately put it on and wore it for the taping; it was an instantaneous hit.
-Cosby then began giving his friends presents made by Koos.
-Cosby invited friends to New York for a weekend to celebrate his wife Camille's birthday and he asked Koos to open the store on Sunday especially for his guests and told them to choose something they liked.
+She took it to the set of The Cosby Show where Bill immediately put it on and wore it for the taping.
+Cosby then began giving his friends presents made by Koos; when he invited friends to New York for a weekend celebrating his wife Camille's birthday, Cosby asked Koos to open the store on a Sunday exclusively for his guests, and told them to choose something they liked.

+Bill Cosby would regularly wear Van den Akker's collaged sweaters on television, further promoting the designer's reputation.
+After Cosby was seen sporting Koos' vibrant sweaters, celebrities such as Erik Estrada, Chuck Norris and Richard Simmons donned them.

 Inspired designers

 Koos' innovations in fashion have inspired a spectrum of designers from Geoffrey Beene to the Balenciaga by Nicolas Ghesquière Spring '02 Line, to the Marc Jacobs Fall '06 Line.
-More recently Koos has inspired and been working with Illustrator/Designer Christopher Holloran - Holzor.
+Koos has inspired and worked with illustrator/designer Christopher Holloran.

 Koos on Koos

 In his own words Koos said: "I think of myself as very basic.
 I am a craftsperson and I sew like that.
-I sew beautiful clothes. i am nothing more than a worker sitting behind a sewing machine.
+I sew beautiful clothes.
+I am nothing more than a worker sitting behind a sewing machine.
 That's where I feel most comfortable, that's where I am the best.
 That's what I do best and it's very basic."

 Death

 In 1991, Koos' life-partner John Bell died.

-Van Den Akker died on February 3, 2015, at the age of 75.
+Van den Akker died on February 3, 2015, at the age of 75.